 Removing Barriers to Success

 Every child has a right to an education.
-Treehouse works with schools, social workers, foster families and foster youth to resolve difficult issues and remove barriers to foster kids’ school success.
+In partnership with DSHS Children’s Administration, the Treehouse Educational Advocacy program works with schools, social workers, foster families and foster youth to resolve difficult issues and remove barriers to foster kids’ school success.
 Treehouse Educational Advocates:

 - help students access education-related support services, including special education;

 - prevent school changes when students’ placements change and pave the way for seamless transitions when school changes are unavoidable;

 - minimize the effects of disciplinary actions that keep students out of school;

 - assist high school youth in making up credits when necessary and identifying alternative high school programs to stay engaged and on track to graduate.

 - train caregivers, social workers and students themselves to advocate for students’ educational rights.